pingpingyin2023/datajournalism-fall22/assignment1.md

 # Assignment 1
 ### *By Pingping Yin*
-## Data Driven Investigation Critique
+## I. Data Driven Investigation Critique
 **Original Story: Advocates Worry Vaccines Will Be Out Of Reach For Black and Hispanic Neighborhoods Devastated By COVID-19**  [link text](https://www.texastribune.org/2021/01/09/texas-coronavirus-vaccine-racial-inequality/)
 ### Clarity and accuracy
 1. I can immediately identify the central insight the reporter was trying to communicate.
 5